Shiphero/envhero/README.md

 export AWS_DEFAULT_REGION=xxxxxxx #beware boto3 does not support AWS_REGION
 envhero tags_from_env -c env_var_catalog.json -d task_definition_name -t production -t high-memory
 ```
+<span style="color:red">NOTE</span>: If you are an SSO user, bear in mind that this also works perfectly with AWS profiles.

 Output:
 ```